Forget to Know, Remember to Use: Context-Aware Unlearning for Large Language Models: Introduction

 \section{Introduction}

 Large language models (LLMs)~\citep{yang2025qwen3,team2024gemma,dubey2024llama} are trained on massive web-scale datasets that can unintentionally include sensitive or outdated information~\citep{henderson2023foundation, li2024wmdp, carlini2021extracting, nasr2025scalable}.
 Such information may later need to be removed to ensure responsible and reliable model behavior.
-A straightforward solution is to remove the targeted data (the forget set) from the training data and retrain the model.
-However, retraining billion-parameter-scale LLMs is prohibitively costly and time-consuming.
+Retraining these billion-parameter-scale LLMs is prohibitively costly and time-consuming.
 This limitation has motivated the development of LLM unlearning--a technique that efficiently removes specific knowledge by directly updating the trained model using the forget set, without full retraining~\citep{shi2025muse,npo,dong2025undial,li2024wmdp}.

 LLM unlearning aims to remove knowledge associated with a forget set—samples the model should unlearn—while preserving the model’s utility on a retain knowledge set.
 Prior work has proposed a variety of unlearning algorithms, including applying reverse optimization on the forget set (e.g., gradient ascent)~\citep{mainitofu, wang2025rethinking, yang2025exploring}, preference optimization targeting the forget set~\citep{npo,mainitofu}, or re-labeling forget-set data~\citep{dong2025undial}.
 Previous evaluations have primarily focused on two aspects: (1) forgetting performance on the forget set, and (2) utility on the retain set, typically measured through direct question answering (QA).
-Existing state-of-the-art unlearning methods generally perform well under this protocol, effectively preventing recall on the forget set while maintaining utility on the retain set in Direct QA settings~\cite{dong2025undial,npo,li2024wmdp}.
+Existing state-of-the-art unlearning methods generally perform well under this protocol, effectively preventing recall on the forget set while maintaining utility on the retain set in Direct QA settings~\cite{dong2025undial,npo}.

-However, LLMs are increasingly used in context-rich settings, where information is either provided direclty through the user’s prompt~\citep{sahoo2024systematic,brown2020icl} or retrieved dynamically via retrieval-augmented generation (RAG) systems~\citep{lewis2020retrieval, cheng2024lift,zhang2024raft}.
-In such scenarios, even if the model has “forgotten” certain knowledge, it may still be expected to respond accurately when that information is explicitly presented in the context.
-For example, a model may be unlearned from outdated tax regulations to avoid providing obsolete advice.
-However, if a user later includes the same regulation in the prompt--for example, to compare past and current policies for historical analysis--the model should still be able to interpret and apply it correctly in context.